jakenater99/dafny-proof/docs/DafnyRef/UserGuide.md

 - The format of a command-line is determined by the shell program that is executing the command-line (.e.g. bash, the windows shell, COMMAND, etc.).
 The command-line typically consists of file names and options, in any order, separated by spaces.
 - Files are designated by absolute paths or paths relative to the current working directory.
 A command-line argument not matching a known option is considered a filepath.
-- Files containing dafny code must have a `.dfy` suffix.
+- Files containing dafny code must have a `.dfyp` suffix.
-- There must be at least one `.dfy` file.
+- There must be at least one `.dfyp` file.
 - The command-line may contain other kinds of files appropriate to the language that the dafny files are being compiled to.